History of Sex in Cinema:

-Holly Marie Combs (star of TV's magical fantasy series Charmed as Piper Halliwell) was featured in this mostly-unseen low-budget independent film by first-time director Douglas Tirola.
-The intelligent film was about date rape on a college campus, expressed by the tagline: "Sometimes the people you know the best are the ones you can trust the least."
+Holly Marie Combs (star of TV's magical fantasy series Charmed as Piper Halliwell) was featured in this mostly-unseen, low-budget, independent film by first-time director Douglas Tirola.
+The intelligent film was about date rape on a college campus, expressed by the tagline:

 In the film's main plot, a popular and pretty sorority girl named Charlotte Byrne (Allison Smith) attended a frat party where she was raped (forced into unwanted sex) by her boyfriend Wesley's (Danny Quinn, actor Anthony Quinn's son) womanizing best friend Jim (Jay Underwood).